NINAnor/computer-vision-workshop/01_classification/README.md

 ### Task 2

 Go to: `main.py` and look at the code which trains the model.

-!!!!TODO: Add tasks
+You will see that there is reference to a `config` file.
+Open the `config.yaml` and have a look at the parameters.
+What do you think they do and if you change them, what do you think would be the influence on model training?

 ## 03 Model training